kerchunkwow/kermudlet/README.md

 This structure is designed for quick data access and comprehensive mob analysis, supporting backend functionality and AI-based game interactions.

+### UNIQUE_ROOMS

+`./gizmo/map/data/map_unique.lua`

+The `UNIQUE_ROOMS` table maps room names as strings to the corresponding R-Numbers for any room whose name appears only once in the game; this allows rapid synchronization of the Map to ensure it is accurately tracking/updating the player's location.
+The R-Number of the current room is stored in the global `currentRoomNumber` variable and used by various built-in Mudlet functions including `centerview()` to keep the map up to date.

+This table is populated at load time by `loadUniqueRooms()`. `isUnique( roomName )` implements a basic check against this table for room uniqueness.

+### doorData

+`./gizmo/map/data/map_doors.lua`

+The `doorData` table contains data about every (mapped) door in the game.
+The table is indexed first by the R-Number of the room in which the door exists, then by the direction in which the door leads being one of `'north', 'south', 'east', 'west', 'up', 'down'`.
+Every door has an `exitDest` and `exitKeyword` property indicating where the door leads and how to interact with it using in-game commands like `open <keyword>`.

+Some doors include an `exitDescription` with additional information and locked doors include an `exitKey` which corresponds to the in-game ID of the key object needed to unlock the door.

+The data in `doorData` is used when constructing paths such that appropriate unlock/open/close commands can be included in the paths to ensure smooth pathing.

 ## Development Guidance (notes for GPT)
 - Avoid rewriting entire modules or functions unless asked; when modifying only a few lines, provide snippets instead of entire functions.